Nonentity5565/Computational-Intelligence-Assignment-2/README.md

 # Neural Network Diabetes Prediction
-## Computational Intelligence Assignment 2
-Students are tasked with finding a dataset from [Kaggle](https://www.kaggle.com/) and implement a Neural Network System based on the dataset chosen.
+Students of Computational Intelligence (CSC3034) at Sunway University were tasked with finding a dataset from [Kaggle](https://www.kaggle.com/) and implement a Neural Network System based on the dataset chosen.

 ***